RunielN597/faerieringgames/content/games/microdruids/_index.md

 ### Actions in Detail

+###  Stand

- **Stand** - stand a meeple up.
+ **Stand a meeple up.**

  If this action was taken at The Grove, you may take a second action, including standing again.
 However, only two actions may ever be taken in a turn this way.

+### Move

-**Move**  - move all standing meeples from either The Grove to a Magic Circle, or all standing meeples from a Magic Circle to another one.
+move all standing meeples from either The Grove to a Magic Circle, or all standing meeples from a Magic Circle to another one.

+### Channel

-**Channel** - Attempt to channel at a Magic Circle.
+Attempt to channel at a Magic Circle.

  To do this, roll the three dice.